 Step 4 – Choose a learning method which matches you most

-If you want to become a developer, there are plenty of learning methods to choose from.
+How do you become a junior?
+There are plenty of learning methods to choose from.
 Every possible piece of knowledge is available online for free, but you can also take paid courses or even whole studies or bootcamps.
 The overall rule for it is: the less you pay, the more time you need to spend and the more effort you need to give.
 But of course, money alone won’t learn you a thing.

 After a career rearrangement decision, I started to learn from free sources on my own, because I already had some basic experience with coding – at least I thought so.
 But, after a few weeks, I noticed that without a clearly defined learning path I am flying blind.
 After my full-time job, I didn’t have much time and energy left, so for me a bootcamp was the way to go.
 A clearly defined path and maximized learning efficiency was what I needed to stay on track.
 But there are no good or bad solutions here.
 I’ve met self-taught developers who didn’t need such help and were able to deal with the learning process themselves.